BalajiAXG/BookMark_Repo/README.md

 ## 🚀 Getting Started

-First, run the development server:
+At First, runned the development server:

 ```bash
 npm run dev

 ```

-Open [http://localhost:3000](https://www.google.com/search?q=http://localhost:3000) with your browser to see the result.
+and Opened in localhost [http://localhost:3000](https://www.google.com/search?q=http://localhost:3000) with My browser to see the result.

 ---